mwansich/astro-blog/README.md

 The script for the search page.

 ## CLAUDE.md
-Configuration file for claude code
+Configuration file for claude code, automatically generated

+## Sitemap
+I integrated a sitemap according to the astro docs, see https://docs.astro.build/en/guides/integrations-guide/sitemap/ It's generated at build ``site/sitemap-index.xml``, see for example https://deluxe-frangipane-d091d8.netlify.app/sitemap-0.xml